 63. Leave a dish of fresh water out for neighborhood dogs in front of your house or business.

-64. Use sidewalk chalk to write out a message of love.
+64. Use sidewalk chalk to say hello to a neighbor.

 65. Play with someone new on the playground today.